Your Resilience is My Mission.

 Risk is a widely misunderstood concept, particularly in the context of AI.
 To fulfill the requirements of the EU AI Act and beyond, a more fundamental understanding is necessary.
 My master’s thesis, awarded the highest possible grade (1.0), provides this foundation by developing two core innovations:

-#2 A methodology to visualize and communicate these risks for risk management decisions.
+#2: A methodology to visualise and communicate these risks for risk management decisions.

 White Paper: Introducing the Framework for Trustworthy Military AI